Rlamboll/cscc-paper-2018/README.md

 An example is provided by `country-level-social-cost-of-carbon.Rmd`

 ## Dependencies
-Packages: haven, docopt, countrycode, stringr
-Other files: Burke, Hsiang, Miguel 2015 data needs to be ported into the "data\BurkeHsiangMiguel2015_Replication\data\input" folder, available from https://purl.stanford.edu/wb587wt4560
+Packages: haven, docopt, countrycode, stringr, dplyr, tidyr, ggplot2, stringr Other files: Burke, Hsiang, Miguel 2015 data needs to be ported into the "data\BurkeHsiangMiguel2015_Replication\data\input" folder, available from https://purl.stanford.edu/wb587wt4560 Country-level CMIP6 data is required to run in CMIP6 mode and needs to be ported into

 ## Changelog